Quito in 5 Days

 Guayasamin mural

 We really enjoyed the guided tour of the Palacio de Gobierno.
 Tours haven’t run since 2020.
-The official website confirms that the palace is a top tourist attraction but gives no indication if/when tours will resume.
-However, the changing of the guard has recently recommenced, so hopefully, tours will follow suit.
+The official website confirms that the palace is a top tourist attraction, but gives no indication if/when tours will resume.
+However, the Changing of the Guard Ceremony has recently recommenced, so hopefully, tours will soon follow suit.
+Changing of the Guard takes place on Mondays at 11 am.

 Museo de la Ciudad